-The role of galectins in cancer immunotherapy can be understood through the "Galectin Effect", a recent discovery of how tumors avoid the body's own immune system.
-Our current program to block the "Galectin Effect" is based on the research of Dr. Pierre van der Bruggen (of the Ludwig Institute of Cancer Research in Brussels, Belgium), demonstrating that galectin-3, which is produced by the vast majority of human cancers, binds to and blocks the actions of tumor-infiltrating T-lymphocytes, the major immune cell in the body's defense against cancers (see figure of "Galectin Effect" below).
-Based on these results, we believe that the body's immune cells are unable to attack and kill tumor cells in the presence of galectins.
+The role of galectins in cancer immunotherapy can be understood through the "Galectin Effect", a recent discovery of how tumors avoid the body's own immune system, i.e., the tumors secrete galectin proteins that block the body's efforts to fight tumors.
+Our current program to block the "Galectin Effect" is based on the research of Dr. Pierre van der Bruggen (of the Ludwig Institute of Cancer Research in Brussels, Belgium), demonstrating that galectin-3, which is produced by the vast majority of human cancers, binds to and blocks the actions of tumor-infiltrating T-lymphocytes, the major immune cell in the body's defense against cancers.
+Based on these results, we believe that the body's immune cells may be unable to attack and kill tumor cells in the presence of galectins.
 Using this approach, the mechanism of action for GM-CT-01 seeks to block galectins and, in turn, restore the ability of the T-lymphocytes to kill tumor cells.

-We recently initiated a Phase I/II clinical trial of GM-CT-01 in Belgium in combination with a tumor vaccine in patients with advanced melanoma, a deadly skin cancer.
+In May 2012, we initiated a Phase I/II clinical trial of GM-CT-01 in Belgium in combination with a tumor vaccine in patients with advanced melanoma, a deadly skin cancer.
 The Belgian Federal Agency of Medicine and Health Products, or FAMHP, granted approval for this clinical trial, which is being conducted at three centers in Belgium and one in Luxembourg.
+There are two primary cohorts of patients in this study, one where GM-CT-01 is given intravenously (Cohort 1) and a second cohort where GM-CT-01 is given both intravenously and directly injected into a cutaneous metastasis (Cohort 2).
+Because of patient availability, Cohort 1 is expected to be enrolled faster than Cohort 2.
+For each cohort, 6 patients will be enrolled in stage one of the study, and if at least one out of six patients has a response (PR or CR by RECIST criteria), the remaining patients will be enrolled up to a total of 23 per cohort.
+RECIST (Response Evaluation Criteria In Solid Tumors) is a set of published "rules" for evaluating the state of progression or remission of tumors in cancer patients.
+We expect the first stage of

-The operational conduct of the trial is under the control of the Cancer Centre at the Cliniques Universitaires Saint-Luc and the Ludwig Institute for Cancer Research.
-The study has been initiated and patients are beginning to be enrolled.
-We expect the first patient to be enrolled in March or April of 2012.
-We expect the first stage of this trial (involving 12 evaluable patients) to be completed within a year of enrollment of the first patient and that it will provide data that could deliver an indication of efficacy.
-Depending on the results of Stage 1, the study could continue enrollment to complete Stage 2 (46 total patients), initiate a new Phase II trial based on positive results or be halted because of lack of efficacy.
-Stage 1 of the trial is being funded by the Cancer Centre at the Cliniques Universitaires Saint-Luc and Stage 2 will require funding from the Company, currently estimated at approximately \$1 million.
-Positive results from this study could indicate that this approach of inhibiting the "Galectin Effect" would be an enabling technology for therapy in other tumor types.
-The Phase I/II clinical trial in Belgium is not being conducted under an FDA-approved IND, but there is an open IND under the FDA for GM-CT-01.
+Cohort 1 of this trial (involving 6 evaluable patients) to be completed in the second or third quarter of 2013 and that it will provide data that could deliver an indication of efficacy.
+Depending on the results of Stage 1, which is defined as a partial or complete response by RECIST criteria in at least one out of six patients, the study could continue enrollment to complete Stage 2 (46 total patients), initiate a new Phase II trial based on positive results or be halted because of lack of efficacy.
+Stage 1 of the trial is being funded by the Cancer Centre at the Cliniques Universitaires Saint-Luc and Stage 2 may require funding from the Company, however, we have no commitment to provide funding for such additional trials.
+Galectin Therapeutics Inc. does not control this Phase I/II clinical trial in Belgium which is being conducted under an EMA-approved IMPD.
+An IMPD (Investigational Medicinal Product Dossier) is the basis for approval of clinical trials by regulatory authorities in the European Union.
+Galectin Therapeutics is the sponsor of an open IND application under the FDA for GM-CT-01; no trials are currently being conducted in the U.S.